Scarlet fever: a doctor's advice

 So why are some parents so wary of allowing their children to be vaccinated?

-"Discredited research suggesting a link between the measles, mumps and rubella (MMR) vaccine and autism caused many parents to decide against having their child vaccinated," explains GP Dr Clare Morrison.
-"To some extent this mistrust still continues today, despite official NHS advice, and education from health visitors and doctors.
+GP Dr Clare Morrison, explains: "Discredited research suggesting a link between the measles, mumps and rubella (MMR) vaccine and autism caused many parents to decide against having their child vaccinated".
+She says that some of this mistrust still continues today, despite official NHS advice, and education from health visitors and doctors.

 "Measles is most common amongst children, and those who haven't been vaccinated are the most at risk.
 This includes babies who haven't yet had the routine MMR vaccination and those whose parents deliberately avoided the vaccine due to misplaced health scares."